 A torque motor is designed with a higher motor pole count that could be in the 20s, 30s, or even 60+ poles.
 This higher pole count means that the motor rotates more slowly for a given applied frequency.
 It also means that the nominal torque is much higher than a smaller pole-count motor.
 In short, the high pole count of the motor replaces the traditional mechanical gearing.

 The number of motor poles can be calculated with some basic information that should be on the motor nameplate:

 Why is it referred to as Direct Drive?

-Torque motors are sometimes called direct drive motors because they do not require intermediate gearing or belting in order to reduce the speed to a usable level.
-The nominal output speed of a torque motor might be in the range of 100-300 rpm, which is going to usable for applications like a rotary table or industrial shredder.
+Torque motors are sometimes called direct-drive motors because they do not require intermediate gearing or belting in order to reduce the speed to a usable level.
+The nominal output speed of a torque motor might be in the range of 100-300 rpm, which is applicable for applications like a rotary table or industrial shredder.

 Alternatively, the manufacturer might offer a ready package where the rotor is prepared to mount directly to the payload.
 This option is more drop-in ready and the machine builder does not need to worry about ensuring the stator-rotor airgap.

 Because it is directly coupled and there is no gearing, there is also zero-backlash between the rotor and payload.
 For this reason, a direct drive torque motor is preferred for precision applications like a machine tool and precision measurement device.

 What to look for in a VFD (inverter)